 Yachts and Vessels

-All yachts and small crafts arriving into Fiji from overseas must first report to a Customs Port of Entry.
+All vessels except yachts arriving into Fiji from overseas port and international waters must first report to a Fiji Revenue and Customs Service (FRCS) at the Port of Entry.

 Upon reaching pilot station, you will need to contact Port Control and request for entry into port.
-In the meantime, you must hoist and fly the “Q” flag on the mast until cleared by Health or unless you have received a radio pratique from Health.
-Also, you can request assistance from Port Control to contact Port Health, Customs and, Agriculture Quarantine for Clearance upon arrival.
+In the meantime, you must hoist and fly the “Q flag” on the mast until cleared by Health or unless you have received a radio pratique from Health.
+Also, you can request assistance from Port Control to contact Port Health, FRCS and Biosecurity Authority of Fiji (BAF) for Clearance upon arrival.

-You will be met with officials from Port Health, Customs, and Agricultural Quarantine Division on arrival and must remain on board until the yacht has been entered.
+You will be met with officials from Border Control such as Port Health, Customs, and Biosecurity on arrival and must remain on board until the yacht has been entered.